aryan-gupta/ansible/README.md

 # ansible
 An Ansible Playbook to setup my Linux machines.
-From the platform of Arch linux and wanting to automate my install was born this project. [btws I use Arch](https://i.kym-cdn.com/photos/images/original/002/243/383/c00.png)
+From the platform of Arch linux and wanting to automate my install was born this project. [btw, I use Arch](https://i.kym-cdn.com/photos/images/original/002/243/383/c00.png)

 ## Installing
 Run this command to start the install.
-It will ask you if you want to destroy the disk.
+It will ask you if you want to wipe the disk.
 ```shell
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/aryan-gupta/ansible/master/scripts/webstrap.sh)"
 ```